Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Relevance-based Neural Freezing

 The proposed method aims to prevent catastrophic forgetting by decreasing the plasticity of neurons rated as important for a given, already optimized task.
-The general procedure is as follows: After training the model on the first task, the relevant units are identified by using \gls{lrp} on a small subset of the data, from here called the reference dataset, similarly as in \cite{yeom2021pruning}.
-Until the model performance on the test set decreases by a certain set threshold, the units with the lowest relevance (computed on the reference dataset) are repeatedly selected and then pruned by setting their outgoing connections to zero.
-Once the threshold is reached, the remaining units are assigned a lower learning rate for any subsequent tasks, as they were the most important for the current task.
+The general procedure is as follows: After training the model on the first task, the relevant units are identified by using \gls{lrp} on a small\sami{, randomly sampled} subset of the \sweb{(test-) }data, from here on called the \sami{\textbf{reference dataset}}, similarly as in \cite{yeom2021pruning}. \ft{Note, however, that in our application this reference data is selected specific to each task, containing only samples from classes that are learned in the current task. \gls{lrp}-attributions are computed \wrt the respective ground truth label of each sample.} Until the model performance on the test set decreases by a \ft{predetermined} threshold, the units with the lowest relevance (computed on the reference dataset) are repeatedly selected and then pruned by setting their outgoing connections to zero.
+Once the threshold is reached, the remaining units are assigned a lower learning rate for any subsequent tasks, as they were the most important \sweb{ones} for the current task.
 To completely freeze the units, the learning rate is set to zero, but it is also possible to just lower the elasticity to a fraction of the original learning rate.
 To continue training, the connections to the less relevant units are restored to their state before the pruning.
-This algorithm is outlined in Algorithm~\ref{alg:alg1}, an intuitive illustration can be found in Figure \ref{fig:method}.
+This procedure is outlined in Algorithm~\ref{alg:alg1}, \slap{and} an intuitive illustration can be found in Figure~\ref{fig:method}.

 The stopping criterion for the unit selection can be determined freely and is not limited to network performance.
 For instance, it could also be the number of remaining free units in the network or even the energy consumption of the network when running inference.
 In the following experiments, the learning rate for all frozen units is set to zero.